How much are closing costs for home sellers?

 Note that you should take “due when you close” literally: Be sure to have your checks or money orders prepared in advance, and physically bring them with you to the closing.
 You’ll turn them over on the spot, not at a later date.

 The law requires that both the buyer and seller receive closing documents that provide the details of the transaction at least three business days before closing.
 These documents will include an itemized list of closing fees.

 The good news for sellers is that closing costs usually come out of the proceeds they receive from the sale.
 So you probably won’t have to come up with extra cash out-of-pocket if you’re on the listing side of things.
 There are a few ways, though, that you can try to lower fees:

 - Ask if your real estate agent is willing to take a lower commission, or work with an agent who offers discounted services.
 You may receive less marketing than you would otherwise when reducing the agent commission, though.

 - Shop around for a mortgage lender that charges lower fees for loan origination and other costs.

 - Consider selling your own home.
 Acting as your own agent, known as listing for sale by owner or FSBO, can help you avoid commission fees and hang on to more of your home’s sale price.
 It’s a lot of work, though.

 - See if the buyer will pay the closing costs, or, raise your home’s purchase price and agree to pay the buyer’s fees.

 - Negotiate better terms from your real estate attorney or title company.

+While buyers typically pay the bulk of a real estate transaction’s closing costs, sellers must pay some costs as well.
 Keep in mind that your closing costs as the seller are in addition to the other costs of selling a house, including home repairs, staging costs and mortgage payments if you buy another house before your previous one sells.
 You may also be responsible for capital gains tax on the sale, which can impact your bottom line overall.